Supports

 True to our shift from one pastor to many pastors and true to our core value of mutuality, there are many people who are a part of the leadership within our congregation.
 The rule of thumb, outside of the listed outlined roles, is that if you want to start something that will contribute to the life of the church or ministry to the neighborhood, we’d really love to hear your ideas and equip you to lead new initiatives.
 Within Kaleo, if you do the work of service, you organically become a leader.
 We want to nurture your call and practically equip you to do the work of Christ in the world.

 Emily was ordained as an Elder in the Church of the Nazarene in 2013 5-weeks after her daughter, Story, was born.
-She has spent the last 12 years reimagining the church, serving the neighborhood, and discovering the depth of our collective need for transformation.
+She has spent the last 15 years reimagining the church, serving the neighborhood, and discovering the depth of our collective need for transformation.
 After her second daughter, Daily, was born in 2015 she has been stepping up more freely onto her established soapboxes for both feminism and climate change.
-She has also been pursuing her passion to understand and use the Enneagram as a resource for Christian holistic spiritual development.
+She believes the Enneagram is a powerful resource for Christian holistic spiritual development and became a certified Narrative Enneagram Practitioner in 2021.

 Interns